 For comparison: the Raspberry Pi has the same 3.3V limitation on GPIO inputs; many of the Arduino boards like the Uno are 5V tolerant for inputs, allowing direct connection of this sensor.

 The standard HC-SR04 will appear to work at 3.3V but apparently is far less accurate.
-There are versions of it sold as 3.3V tolerant.
 There's a detailed discussion on some of the variations of this sensor on David Pilling's HC-SR04 page.
+Adafruit now sell the US-100 Ultrasonic Distance Sensor which is 3.3V compatible.